RDF-Molecules/FuhSen-reactive/README.md

                                          --name fuhsen-conf alpine /bin/sh

 From within the volume container check that the config file is present.
 Detach from the volume container with Ctrl-p Ctrl-q.
-Start a container with Fuhsen using the config file in the data volume
+Start a container with MINTE using the config file in the data volume

     $ docker run -it -p 9000:9000 --volumes-from fuhsen-conf --name fuhsen lidakra/fuhsen:v1.1.0

-From within the Fuhsen container check in the /conf folder that the config file is present and up to date and then start Fuhsen
+From within the MINTE container check in the /conf folder that the config file is present and up to date and then start MINTE

     #./bin/fuhsen